See the following flyers for info on your Class.

 If you would like to post on the website, you must register, and this is simple!

-Click the register button to the right, choose a username (your call if you have would be good), and then enter your email address.
+Click the register button to the right, choose a username (your call would be best), and then enter your email address.
 Your password will be emailed to you.
-Log in with your username and the password that is mailed to you.
+Log in with your username and the password that is emailed to you.
 At this point you will fill out more info, and you can choose your own password.